 Student Health Insurance Policy

 Arcadia University has initiated a “hard waiver” policy which requires every full-time undergraduate student to have health insurance.
 If the student does NOT have health insurance, the cost of the insurance premium will be billed to your account.
 This charge can only be reversed by completing the online waiver form.
-The cost of the insurance premium is $1,160 for 12 months of coverage.
+The 2014-2015 insurance premium rate is $1,340 for 12 months of coverage.
 To enroll in or waive the University student health insurance plan, please go to www.firststudent.com, select “Arcadia University” from the drop down menu, click on the “enroll now” or “waive your school’s insurance” tab and follow the instructions.
 If there are any problems with enrollment or the waiver process, please contact the University’s student health insurance broker, RCM&D at 1-800-346-4075 and speak with Timothy Cummons.
 Mr. Cummons may also be reached via email at TCummons@rcmd.com.
 Student Health Services does NOT answer questions/issues that are associated with RCM&D, Firststudent.com, or the enrollment or waiver process.

 Directions to Register or Waive Out:

 - All students will receive a letter in the mail explaining how to register or waive out of the insurance.
 You can complete the Enroll/Waive process by going to the Student Accounts webpage at www.firststudent.com, select your school, click on the Enroll/Waive insurance button and follow the directions.

 - If you have any questions contact Timothy Cummons at 800-346-4075 ext 1452 or TCummons@rcmd.com or Arcadia@rcmd.com.